alecstein/word-chains/README.md

 This took me about 30-40 hours.
 I had to learn what an allocator was, how to allocate memory efficiently, how to use pointers, and how to read the Zig source.

 For comparison, the python version took me less than 30 minutes.

+# What I learned

+* how to implement a queue
+* how to make a breadth-first search algorithm
+* basic bucket sorting algorithm
+* structs, types, casting
+* working with strings
+* calculating distances between strings

 # What next?